joe-rabbit/Java_Final_Project/ReadME.md

 The Project we made is a bus reservation system.
-The raw materials we used to make this this project are Java Swing, MyDQL database, etc.
+The raw materials we used to make this this project are Java Swing, MySQL database, etc.
 The project’s Key features are :-
 1)A login system
 2)Bus ticket bookings and cancellations